You’ll Need…

 - See an example of how we can create value using AI.

 Let’s get logged in to n8n.
-Once you do so, watch this brief video that introduces some basic terminology and shows you the n8n interface: In n8n, we will be making workflows.
+Once you do so, watch this brief video that introduces some basic terminology and shows you the n8n interface:

 - A workflow is a series of connected tasks that can automate a process.